-Other sums treated like premiums: Charge on sale of property with right to re-conveyance
+Other sums treated like premiums: Sale of property with right to buy back

 A charge to tax may arise when, instead of a lease being granted: